Anders Behring Breivik: Political activity and attempts at correspondence

-In 2012, Breivik planned to set up an organisation he called the Conservative Revolutionary Movement which he envisioned consisting of around 50 right-wing activists in Europe, as well as an organization for imprisoned right-wing activists; Breivik has written to, among others, Peter Mangs and Beate Zschäpe.
-In 2012, he spent 8–10 hours per day writing.
-He has said that he wants to write three books: the first being his own account of the events on the day of the attacks, the second discussing the ideology underlying his actions, and a third on his visions for the future.
-Politicians have protested Breivik's activities in prison, which they see as him continuing to expose his ideology and possibly encouraging further criminal acts.

-Since 2013, Breivik has been held at Skien Prison.
-As with all convicts his letters are vetted before sending to prevent further crimes.
-After he came to Skien Prison, 5 out of 300 letters that he had sent had not been confiscated, he testified in court in 2016.
-He added: "Of the 200 forms regarding prison visits that I have mailed, all have been confiscated."
-By 2016, around 4,000 postal items had been sent to or from Breivik, and about 15 percent of these (600 items) had been confiscated.
-On 11 March 2016, political scientist Ingeborg Kjos was copied in on a letter from Breivik to the Ministry of Justice that had taken over a year and a half to reach her; the letter did not advocate violence.
+As of 2012, Breivik had written to, among others, Peter Mangs and Beate Zschäpe.
+In 2012, politicians protested Breivik's activities in prison, which they saw as him continuing to promote or expose his ideology and possibly encouraging further criminal acts.
+As with all convicts, his letters are vetted before sending to prevent further crimes.
+After he came to Skien Prison in 2013, five of the 300 letters that he sent had not been confiscated, he testified in court in 2016.
+By 2016, around 4,000 postal items had been sent to or from Breivik, and about 15 per cent of these (600 items) had been confiscated.